-Thirty-Six Month Follow Data Demonstrate Long-Term Effectiveness of AEGEA Medical’s Adaptive Vapor Ablation Technology
+Thirty-Six Month Follow-Up Data Demonstrate Long-Term Effectiveness of AEGEA Medical’s Adaptive Vapor Ablation Technology

 Pivotal Study Data Presented at the AAGL 2018 Global Conference on Minimally Invasive Gynecologic Surgery